-For more information on the federal vs. California treatment of Section 1045, please see this document from the State of California Franchise Tax Board here.
-Information on QSBS sales is in the middle of page 9.
+For more information on the federal vs. state treatment of Section 1045, please see this document sourced from QSBS expert.

 - Issued by a C corporation with no more than $50 million of gross assets at the time of issuance